banner

 Short Term Pain Relief

 There are a number of options available for the treatment of pain, particularly in the form of medication.
-There are a lot of over the counter pain relief oral medications that can be taken in conjuction with an analgeslic rub.1
+There are a lot of over-the-counter oral pain relievers can be used in conjunction with an analgeslic rub.1

 If your discomfort persists, talk to your doctor about stronger prescription medications or other treatment options.